-Subject to the Subject to the following conditions: 1.
-The development hereby permitted shall be carried out in all respects in strict accordance with the approved plans listed below: Reason: In the interests of proper planning.
+Subject to the following conditions:

+1. The development hereby permitted shall be carried out in all respects in strict accordance with the approved plans listed below:

+Reason:

+In the interests of proper planning.

 2. The development hereby permitted shall not be bought into use until details of a scheme of hard and soft landscaping for the site have been submitted to and approved by the Local Planning Authority.
 Development shall then be carried out in strict accordance with the approved details.

-All painting, seeding or turfing comprised in the approved details of landscaping shall be carried out in the first complete planting and seeding seasons following the occupation of the buildings, or the completion of the development to which it relates, whichever is the sooner.
+All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out in the first complete planting and seeding seasons following the occupation of the buildings, or the completion of the development to which it relates, whichever is the sooner.
 Any trees or plants which, within a period of five years from the completion of the development, die, or are removed, or become seriously damaged or diseased, shall be replaced in the next planting season with others of similar size and species.

-Reason: In the interests of the visual amenities of the area.
-3. All planting, seeding or turfing comprised in the approval details of landscaping shall be carried out in the first complete planting and seeding seasons following the occupation of the buildings, or the completion of the development to which it relates, whichever is sooner.
-Any trees or plants which, within a period of five years from the completion of the development, die, or are removed, or become seriously damaged or diseased, shall be replaced in the next planting season with others of similar size and species.
-Reason: In the interests of the visual amenities of the area.
-Informatives: 1.
-Your attention is drawn S.14/0810/OUT which has conditions applicable to these parcels.
+Reason:

+In the interests of the visual amenities of the area.

+3. Notwithstanding the submitted plans, the hoggin footpath alongside plots 261/262, 314/315 to 339/340, shall be hard surfaced (to an adoptable standard) at a width of 3m for the entire length past the curtilages of these plots.
+Such works shall be completed prior to the occupation of the 158th unit.

+Reason:

+To ensure that connectivity is promoted in accordance with Policy CP5 of the Stroud District Local Plan 2015.

+Informatives:

+1. Your attention is drawn S.14/0810/OUT which has conditions applicable to these parcels.
 These need to be discharged.
 They include the protection of amenity, ecology and landscape during construction.